dokku/dokku/README.md

 ## Advanced installation (for development)

-The bootstrap script allows source git repository URLs to be overridden to include customizations from your own repositories.
-The GITRECEIVE_URL, BUILDSTEP_REPO and DOKKU_REPO environment variables may be set to override the defaults (see the bootstrap.sh script for how these apply):
+The bootstrap script allows source URLs to be overridden to include customizations from your own repositories.
+The GITRECEIVE_URL, BUILDSTEP_URL, BUILDSTEP_CONTAINER and DOKKU_REPO environment variables may be set to override the defaults (see the bootstrap.sh script for how these apply):

 Example: